paulghaddad/baby_site/src/pages/activities/index.md

 The aim is for baby to extend one or both hands to “catch” the rolling ball.

 You can roll the ball straight in front of baby.
-I found this to be the easiest for my son.
+I found this to be the easiest for Hayden.
 That way he could extend both arms and catch the rolling ball.

 You can also roll it from the side.
 Or roll it directly toward one hand in attempt for baby to extend that hand to reach for it.